SriSougandhika/Word-Weaver/ADK.md

 **Before hitting hurried commands of pip install**, we need to set up a virtual environment.
 Otherwise, it might not work properly.
 Go to the location on your computer where you wish to create the agent repository.
 No need to create a specific folder for this agent; the ADK does it for us.

-### 2.1 Setting up Virtual Environment and installing ADK
+### 2.1 Setting up a Virtual Environment and installing ADK
 - Open _Terminal/Power Shell_ inside this folder(where you would want the project repository to be created).
 - Start by creating a **virtual environment** with the command `python3 -m venv .venv`
 - Next, you've got to **activate** it.
 Just creating it will not suffice.
 Activate it with the command `.venv\Scripts\activate.bat` (for CMD) or `.venv\Scripts\Activate.ps1` (for PowerShell).